42xel/BAPL2/README.md

 For crossed recursion, the program (the compiler) just needs to know the variable names exist at the moment of using them in the declaration of the functions.

-The same way one can use pointers of pointers in C/C++, there are function patterns of function patterns in FeAsKo, denoted :
+The same way one can use pointers of pointers in C/C++, there are function patterns of function patterns in deFAKto, denoted :
 ```
 ## f p1 p2
 ```